 Natural gas prices are on the rise, and excitement about the sector is growing.
 Investors should know these 10 basic natural gas facts.

-Natural gas prices have been trading at historical lows for a number of years now due to an oversupplied market.
-However, the supply and demand fundamentals for the natural gas industry are expected to fare better in the coming years.
+After trading at historical lows for a number of years, natural gas prices experienced exponential growth in 2021.
+Going forward, the supply and demand fundamentals for the natural gas industry are expected to fare better in the coming years.

-The US Energy Information Administration (EIA) predicts that the Henry Hub natural gas spot price will rise through the end of 2021.
-The agency said the sharpest natural gas price increases will occur during the fall of 2020 and winter of 2021, rising from an average of US$2.11/MMBtu in September to US$3.14/MMBtu in February.
-EIA sees rising demand in the winter alongside reduced natural gas production will lead to upward pressure on natural gas prices.
-EIA’s average Henry Hub natural gas spot price forecast for 2020 is US$2.03/MMBtu and $3.14/MMBtu for 2021.
+The US Energy Information Administration (EIA) predicts that the Henry Hub natural gas spot price will rise through the winter of 2021-2022.
+The EIA sees rising demand in the winter alongside reduced natural gas production leading to upward pressure on natural gas prices.
+The agency said natural gas prices could increase sharply during the period, rising from an average of US$3.25/MMBtu (metric million British thermal units) in the first half of the year to US$5.80/MMBtu in Q4 2021.
+However, EIA's average Henry Hub natural gas spot price forecast for 2022 shows a decline to US$4.01/MMBtu.

 1. Natural gas is lighter than air

-Natural gas is a mixture of methane and other naturally occurring gases; it is lighter than air and needs to be cooled to -260 degrees Fahrenheit before becoming liquid.
+Natural gas is a mixture of methane and other naturally occurring gases; it is lighter than air and needs to be cooled to -260 degrees Fahrenheit before it becomes liquid.
 Liquefied natural gas, or LNG, takes up significantly less volume, which is useful when transporting the fuel.

 2. Natural gas has no odor

 Some might be surprised to know that natural gas is completely odorless.
 In order to allow for the detection of natural gas leaks, companies add the chemical mercaptan, which gives the gas a rotten egg odor.